GrapheneOS/hardened_malloc/README.md

 freeing as there would be if the kernel supported these features directly.

 ## Memory tagging

+**Memory tagging has been implemented and this section is currently out-of-date.**

 Integrating extensive support for ARMv8.5 memory tagging is planned and this section will be expanded to cover the details on the chosen design.
 The approach